phcode-dev/phoenix/docs/generatedApiDocs/features/QuickViewManager-API.md

 [features/SelectionViewManager][3] is similar to QuickViewManager API.

-*   SelectionViews popup only once user selects a text.
+*   SelectionViews popup only once user selects a text by mouse or hover over a region with text selection.
 *   Quickviews popup on mouse hover.
-They are not shown if there is a selection view already being displayed.

-(todo add selection view images here)
+![image][4]

 ## Usage